Department of Music, College of Fine and Performing Arts

 Freshmen and transfer students will be declared as their intended major after performing a successful audition on their main instrument or voice.
 Progress will be reviewed by coordinators in each applied and academic area.

 Application Deadlines: The audition must be complete prior to the quarter in which the student intends to enroll.
-The audition deadline for each fall quarter is the end of the previous May.
 Due to the sequential nature of the music curriculum, midyear applications are not recommended.
 Students electing to begin in a quarter other than fall should seek advisement prior to enrollment.

 A grade of C (2.0) or better is required for courses in the secondary education professional program and all courses required for the endorsement.
 A minimum GPA of 2.5 in music courses is required for graduation with a degree in music.